 Security verification serves as a proxy for security validation.
-This works on the premise that if security controls are being applied, operated and managed to the standard required then one can presume they are providing security to the level desired.
-In the absence of scientific security methodologies and tools, this is about as much as one can do.
+It works on the premise that if security controls are being applied, operated and managed to the standard required by policy then one can presume they are providing security protection to the level desired by the owners of those policies.
+In the absence of scientific security methodologies and tools, this is normally about as much as one can do.
 There is still room for qualitative judgment based on experience and common sense, but no objective way to tell if a security system is over-engineered or under-engineered other than by waiting for it to fail.

 To move beyond security verification to doing some, even if not full, security validation requires a conceptual understanding of how security controls provide security protection.
 This is more than just saying something like

 To do security validation requires a suitable paradigm, one that describes how the dynamics between threats, vulnerabilities and controls work, and that provides a framework for the use of stochastic methods to analyse those dynamics.
 (Analysts have tried using deterministic methods for decades and they simply do not cut the mustard.
 The processes by which risk is generated are fundamentally stochastic and the only proper way to analyse them is using stochastic methods.)